Dhekke/readysetcode/README.md

 Python é uma das principais linguagens utilizadas para o desenvolvimento no backend.
 Focada na facilidade de escrita e leitura do código, o Python é uma linguagem expressiva, dinâmica e de fácil aprendizado.

+#### Django
+> At its best, Web development is an exciting, creative act; at its worst, it can be a
+> repetitive, frustrating nuisance.
+Django lets you focus on the fun stuff – the crux of your
+> Web application – while easing the pain of the repetitive bits.

+> *The Django Book*

+Django é o principal framework para desevolvimento web em Python.
+Foi criada com a produtividade em mente, permitindo que os projetos sejam desenvolvidos rapidamente e sem muito esforço.